MichMink/Crowdfunding_ETL/README.md

 **Our actual database can be found in the *Resources* Folder as *crowdfunding_db.sql*.**

-<ins> We identified the primary and foreign keys for each table as follows:</ins>
+<ins> :key: We identified the primary and foreign keys for each table as follows:</ins>
 - **Campaign**
     - Primary Key: *cf_id*
     - Foreign Keys: *category_id*, *subcategory_id*, *contact_id*